 There are no sites of cultural significance identified on the application site.
 It is likely due to the lack of reticulated services in the Kirwee Township that any future residential use of the application site enabled by the proposed zoning will be serviced by on-site wastewater treatment with discharge to ground.
 Discharge to ground of treated wastewater could potentially effect mauri of the soil and groundwater.
-In recognition of this possibility, this application has been submitted to Mahaanui Kurataiao Ltd for consultation.
+This issue has also been identified by the MKT report which recommends a reticulated wastewater treatment system should be established rather than on-site wastewater disposal.